Last Updated: 2021-11-05

 If I have an egg allergy, I can still get the influenza vaccine?

-The Canadian National Advisory Committee on Immunization (NACI) has concluded that egg-allergic individuals may be vaccinated against influenza with the full dose of any injectable influenza vaccine in any setting where vaccines are routinely administered.
+- The National Advisory Committee on Immunization (NACI) has concluded that egg allergic individuals may be vaccinated against influenza with the full dose of any injectable influenza vaccine in any setting where vaccines are routinely administered.

 Is there anyone who should not get vaccinated?